chouaibMo/Distributed-systems-project/README.md

 ```

 ### Step 4 : Client GUI
 Before starting the client, make sure that all nodes are started successfuly.
-Please make sure to use a valid (1 to 4).
+Please make sure to use a valid client id (from 1 to 4).
 It should'nt be used by another player, this eventuality is not handled by this version.
 ```sh
 $ java -jar target/GUI.jar 1
 ```